karthik892/PHP-Snippets/README.md

-# PHP-Snippets
+# Web-Snippets
-A collection of useful PHP Snippets
+A collection of useful Web Snippets
+These include projects in HTML5, Bootstrap, PHP etc